-The Cloud Revolver S produces 7.1 channel surround sound, thanks to Dolby digital signal processing, which positions this headset among the best PC gaming headsets aimed at full immersion and complete situational awareness.
+The Cloud Revolver S has 7.1 channel surround sound, thanks to Dolby digital signal processing, which makes this headset one of the best PC gaming headsets and one of the best PS4 headsets, aimed at full immersion and total situational awareness.

-As we’ll explore, aside from a few minor gripes, the HyperX Cloud Revolver S headset truly proves itself in every way we could think to challenge it.
+As you’ll see, other than some minor problems, the HyperX Cloud Revolver S headset really proves itself in every way we could think to challenge it.

 The aesthetic of the HyperX Cloud Revolver S is pretty and not overly “gamery.”
 A few points hint at its gaming nature, but they’re subtle.
 With the microphone removed, only the “HX” logo indicating HyperX on both ear cups really shouts “gaming.”